Night Weaning a Breastfeeding Baby and How to Maintain Milk Supply

 Yes, indeed!
 Depending on the age of your baby, you might only need to pump once a night and can do so right before your bedtime.
 The younger your baby, the more times you will need to pump, of course.
 One idea that works well for younger babies is to pump before your bedtime and then set your alarm about 5 hours later for one more pumping session.

 When I was breastfeeding my two boys each for about a year, I was pumping as well.
 I used a Medela Pump In Style, so I’m a big Medela fan.
 The same pump was able to pump for two years!
-But, that was over a decade ago and pumps have come a looooong way!
-That’s why I’m delighted to introduce you to my favorite Medela pump, the Freestyle Flex Double Electric Pump.
+But, that was over a long time ago and pumps have come a looooong way!
+That’s why I’m delighted to introduce you to my favorite Medela breast pump.

 Pro Tip: Some insurance companies will reimburse your pump purchase at any major retailer such as Amazon.
 Check with your insurance company directly to find out more.

-The Freestyle Flex pump also has an app, MyMedela.
+You can also download and pair your pump with Medela’s app, MyMedela.
 Using the app is another way to help you be successful.
 You can track breastfeeding and pumping sessions, baby’s height, weight, sleep, and diaper changes all in one place.

 5. Keep Offering More Milk During the Day